AntonShalgachev/coil/README.md

 The library doesn't use any dependencies or macros: everything is implemented in pure C++ with the help of templates.
 The library is optimized to reduce compilation time as much as possible.
 Moreover, naive bindings implementation takes more time to compile (see [Compilation time impact](#compilation-time-impact)).

-The priorities of the library:
+The priorities of the library (in the order of importance):
 * Low compilation time overhead
 * User-friendly API
 * Runtime performance